cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 BlindKeySign for Ed448ph and Ed448 is implemented just as this routine for Ed25519ph, Ed25519ctx, and Ed25519, except in how the scalars (s1, s2), public keys (A1, A2),
 and message strings (prefix1, prefix2) are computed.
-More specifically, BlindKeySign(skS, skB, msg) works as follows:
+More specifically, BlindKeySign(skS, bk, msg) works as follows:

 1. Hash the private key skS, 57 octets, using SHAKE256(skS, 117).
 Let h denote the resulting digest.
 Construct the secret scalar s1 from the first half of the digest, and the corresponding public key A1, as described in {{RFC8032, Section 5.2.5}}.
 Let prefix1 denote the second half of the hash digest, h[57],...,h[113].
-1. Perform the same routine to transform the secret blind skB into a secret scalar s2, public key A2, and prefix2.
+1. Perform the same routine to transform the secret blind bk into a secret scalar s2, public key A2, and prefix2.
 1. Compute the signing scalar s = s1 \* s2 (mod L) and the signing public key A = ScalarMult(A1, s2).
 1. Compute the signing prefix as concat(prefix1, prefix2).